pantheon-systems/documentation/source/content/site-owner-faq.md

 For more information on managing teams, see the [Team Management article](/team-management).

-### How do I add a Supporting Agency?
+### How to Add a Supporting Agency to Your Site

 One of the best things about Pantheon is the ability to collaborate with agencies and shops on web projects.
-If you have contracted with a Pantheon Partner Agency, you can add them to the site as a Supporting Organization, which will give their company access to help build, launch, or maintain your site:
+If you have contracted with a [Pantheon Partner Agency]((https://pantheon.io/plans/partner-program?docs), you can add them to the site as a Supporting Organization, which will give their company access to help build, launch, or maintain your site:

 <Partial file="add-supporting-org.md" />